rvbug/cookie-ml/README.md

 Let us look at few things to get up and running quickly...

 ## PHONY
 If your target name is matching a file/folder then it will have conflicts.
-So to avoid that use `.PHONY`
+So to avoid that use `.PHONY`.
+In below example a folder called "clean" will have conflict.
+Declare a target clean as .PHONY.
+Now this will ensure that the recipe is run regardless of file name 'clean'

 ## Variables
 ```
 PIP_INSTALLATION := "pip install -r"
 install:
-	@echo {PIP_INSTALLATION}
+	@echo (PIP_INSTALLATION)
 ```

+## Shell
+Each recepie gets executed in a seperate shell but some time you need the same sheel where you declare the enviornment variables necessary for the project.
+To solve this use `.ONESHELL`